844.520.6993

 • Finally, you need to identify a market for expansion.
 Don’t grow your cleaning business without a target market and a good plan to position yourself in the marketplace.
 Attempting to grow where no need exists could result in paying all the upfront costs but never reaping any profit afterward.

-Once your cleaning business has a large customer base, steady profit, and a target market to expand into, you’ll be ready to scale your cleaning business.
-Follow the steps below to create a solid expansion plan for your cleaning business.
+Once your cleaning business has a large customer base, steady profit, and a target market to expand into, you’ll be ready to grow your cleaning business.
+Follow the steps below to create a solid expansion plan for your cleaning business while also getting tips on how to make a cleaning business successful.

 group of women cleaning office space

 The key to successfully growing your cleaning business is to have a method you can stick to and fall back on when times get tough.
-These seven steps can help you develop the framework for your cleaning business growth plan.
+These nine steps can help you develop the framework on how to expand your cleaning business.

 How big are you scaling?
 How fast are you growing?
 Asking these types of questions can help you define your goals.
 Include five-year goals and shorter intermediate goals in your plan.